Dastfox/Character-builder/README.md

 After creating a character you can download a PDF sheet from `/characters/{id}/export`.
 The PDF uses `Character Sheet.png` as a background template if the file is present.
+The front-end displays the same sheet filled with the character data and provides a **Download PDF** button once a character is saved.